akb89/pyfn/experiments/README.md

 - [-] XP050: open-sesame on FN 1.7 FT + EX with NLP4J + BMST (BUG)
 - [x] XP051: rofames on FN 1.5 FT with MXPOST + MST + HIERARCHY
 - [x] XP052: rofames on FN 1.5 FT + EX with MXPOST + MST + HIERARCHY
-- [-] XP053: open-sesame on FN 1.7 FT with MXPOST
+- [x] XP053: open-sesame on FN 1.7 FT with MXPOST
 - [x] XP054: rofames on FN 1.7 FT with MXPOST + MST
 - [-] XP055: open-sesame on FN 1.7 FT with NLP4J + MST
 - [x] XP056: rofames on FN 1.7 FT with NLP4J + MST
 - [x] XP057: open-sesame on FN 1.7 FT with NLP4J + BMST
 - [x] XP058: rofames on FN 1.7 FT with NLP4J + BMST + filtered no_fes
-- [-] XP059: open-sesame on FN 1.7 FT with NLP4J + filtered no_fes
+- [x] XP059: open-sesame on FN 1.7 FT with NLP4J + filtered no_fes
 - [-] XP060: open-sesame on FN 1.7 FT with NLP4J + BMST + filtered no_fes
 - [ ] XP061: rofames on FN 1.7 FT with NLP4J + BMST + HIERARCHY
 - [ ] XP062: rofames on FN 1.7 FT + EX with NLP4J + BMST + HIERARCHY